niallobrien/hackathon-starter-plus/README.md

 `public/js`
 `public/webfonts`

-Open `app.js` at the top level of your project and remove all references to sass at *line 20* and the middleware shown below from *lines 67-70*
+Open `app.js` at the top level of your project and remove *line 20* and the middleware shown below from *lines 66-69*
 ```javascript
 app.use(sass({
   src: path.join(__dirname, 'public'),